OCPM$^2$: Extending the Process Mining Methodology for Object-Centric Event Data Extraction: Case Study

 \section{Case Study}

-This section presents the application of the OCPM\inst{2} methodology in executing a process mining project at the Department of Computer and Systems Sciences, Stockholm University.
+This section presents the application of the OCPM$^2$ methodology in a process mining project conducted at the Department of Computer and Systems Sciences, Stockholm University.
 We elaborate on each stage and phase below.
+In addition, the second and last authors conducted a separate feasibility study demonstrating the applicability of this methodology in a real-world case from the insurance domain~\cite{khayabashi2025if}.